 Drs.
-Cope and Stephens provided a base model with the following attributes: M = 0.17 for females, estimated male M, estimated tag Q and assumed an intermediate dome-shaped-ness for the recreational ocean figure.
+Cope and Stephens provided a base model with the following attributes (attributes not mentioned are assumed similar to California and Washington models): M = 0.17 for females, estimated male M, estimated tag Q and assumed an intermediate dome-shaped-ness for the recreational ocean fleet.
 Several additional specifications of M, among many other alternative model configurations, are provided in Supplemental table "OR Sensitivities- pre-ref model").
 These models demonstrated the inability to estimate a biologically realistic M, thus necessitating some fixing of this parameter, the desire for higher M values from the length data, which is in opposition to the age data that inform lower M values, that estimated tag Q is very different from the prior probability (the prior supporting very high M values), that the model was particularly sensitivity to the weighting of the recreational ocean fishery, and the lack of contrast in the data to estimate recruitment variability.
 All of these conclusions helped inform the final base model.